gogoprog/euccas.github.io/source/_posts/2017-06-26-facebook-infrastructure-streaming-video-engine-sve.md

 - The adopted solution is:
   - Categorize each scene such as "minimal motion", "rapid movement", and "complex crowded scene".
   - Build a Neural Network Model and a large training data set to train the network.
-  - In SVE, video scene segments are sent to a Fingerprint generator, which generates fingerprints and sends to the Neural Network Model.
+  - In SVE, video scene segments are sent to a Fingerprint generator, which generates fingerprints and sends them to the Neural Network Model.
   - The neural network figures out optimal encoding settings (could be multiple) for each scene, and sends the encoding settings to encoders.
   - the encoder takes the settings, and encodes the video scenes in multiple ways.
 Then discard the encoded videos which are below quality bar.

+{% img center /images/post_images/2017/20170627-fb_02.png 600px %}

-- Achieved 20% smaller video file sizes.
+SVE achieved 20% smaller video file sizes.
 This is a huge saving of user's data plans.

-{% img center /images/post_images/2017/20170627-fb_02.png 600px %}

 This Streaming Video Engine was designed, coded and tested in roughly 9 months.
 The most important learnings are: